BITSS/ACRE/docs/02-scope.md

 By now you should have selected a paper that contains a reproduction package, and have a fairly good understanding of the content of the paper.
 You do not, however, need to have spent any time reviewing the reproduction package in detail.

-At this point, you should clearly specify which part of the paper will be the main focus of your reproduction excercise.
+At this point, you should clearly specify which part of the paper will be the main focus of your reproduction exercise.
 You are asked to focus on specific estimates, represented by a unique combination of claim-display item-specification as represented in \@ref(fig:diagram).
-When conducting the reproduction, , that represent the authors’ preferred specification for a given claim (or yours).
 If you plan to scope more than one claim, we strongly recommend starting with one and recording your results.
 You can initiate another record in ACRE later for the second (or third, etc.) claim to reproduce, using the materials and knowledge you developed in the first exercise.

-Later on, in the Assessment stage, the reproduction will be centered around the display item(s) that contain the specification you indicate at this point.
+In the Assessment stage, the reproduction will be centered around the display item(s) that contain the specification you indicate at this point.

 #### Declare specific main estimates to reproduce. {-}

 Identify one of the scientific claims, and its corresponding preferred specification, and record its magnitude, standard error, and location in the paper (page, table #, and row and column in the table).
-If the authors did not explicitly choose a particular estimate, you will be asked to select one.
+If the authors did not explicitly chose a particular estimate, you will be asked to select one.
 In addition to the preferred estimate, you will be asked to reproduce up to five estimates that correspond to alternative specifications of the preferred estimate.

 #### Declare possible robustness checks to main estimates (optional). {-}
 After reading the paper, you might wonder why the authors did not conduct a specific robustness test.
 If you think that such analysis could have been done *within the same methodology*, and *using the same data* (eg., including/excluding a subset of the data like "high-school dropouts" or "women"), please specify a robustness test that you would like to test before starting the assessment stage.

-These are the elements you will need to conduct the scoping stage. **You now have all the elements necesary to complete [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_2bO83uJvU9ZiTXv).**
+These are the elements you will need to conduct the scoping stage. **You now have all the elements necessary to complete [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_2bO83uJvU9ZiTXv).**

 -----